Programming-from-A-to-Z/A2Z-F15/week11/notes.md

 }
 {% endhighlight %}

-In the case of it not existing, the code simply makes an empty JavScript object.
+In the case of it not existing, the code simply makes an empty JavaScript object.

 {% highlight javascript %}
 } else {